iEventz/free-bundle-buyer-roblox/README.md

 False to catch up on previous free bundles true to only buy the new ones in the catalog

 ### Support
-If you need help setting up this program message me on discord: lovingsosa
+If you need help setting up this program join the discord https://discord.gg/DX8xvHBSW6

-😂 btw if its slow its because roblox only allows 2 buy requests per minute (proxies support soon)
+Roblox only allows 2 buy requests per minute